 ARV is defined as: How much the property will be worth after you’ve put money into rehabbing it.

 It's much easier to qualify for a hard money loan compared to a conventional loan.
-You're also usually able to get a hard money loan in a matter of days compared to a conventional loan which can take weeks or months.
+You are also usually able to get a hard money loan in a matter of days compared to a conventional loan which can take weeks or months.

-The biggest issue with hard money loans is they’re much more expensive than conventional loans.
-They can go up to an 18% interest rate, and you also have to pay them back within a shorter period of time.
+The biggest issue with hard money loans is that they are much more expensive than conventional loans.
+They can have as high as an 18% interest rate and you have to pay them back within a shorter period of time as well.

 4. Due diligence

-Before purchasing an investment property, you're going to want to conduct due diligence.
+Before purchasing an investment property, you are going to want to conduct due diligence.

 Due diligence falls into three categories: